-- Feeling a grandiose sense of self-important.
+- Feeling a grandiose sense of self-importance.
 The narcissist will exaggerate any small achievement, lie or deceive to make themselves look like they are superior beings.

 - Has fantasies where they are famous.
-Overriding everything in a narcissist’s world will be their fantasies of success, power or fame, whether this be due to their minds or bodies.
+Overriding everything in a narcissist’s world will be their fantasies of success, power or fame, whether this is due to their minds or bodies.

 - Convinced they are unique and special.
 Only other people of equal standing to the narcissist can ever understand them thanks to their high status in life.